 What paints do you use?

 I use oil paints for artists – paints used for picture painting.
-You can buy them in stores which carry hobby or art supplies.
+You can buy them in stores with hobby or art supplies.

 Why do you use oil paints and not acrylic paints?

+Oil paints.
 For me, oil paints do not have the feel of plastic when applied to wood, somehow they feel softer and are easier for me to work with (I used to paint pictures a lot in the past).
-They also take longer to dry than acrylic paints which gives me more time to work with them.
+They take much longer to dry than acrylic paints which gives me more time to work with them.

-Please do not ask about specific brands / names / etc. – I do not have preference, I buy what is available, also this is different for individual carvings.
+Please do not ask about specific brands / names / etc. – I do not have preference, I buy what is available.
 I try to find the best quality for all products I use, sales people in stores are usually very helpful if you need with this.

-I do a lot of experimenting and I experiment until I am satisfied.
+I do a lot of experimenting – until I am satisfied.